Angela Mudge in the Carnethy colours at the Ben Nevis Hill Race in 2008.

 Hill-running is an under-estimated discipline.
 As befits its rigours, competitors take life and hazards in their stride.
 Mudge has spent two months during the past year on crutches after radical surgery to correct a serious knee problem that already had her considering alternative sports.
 “I’d worn away all my knee cartilage – more to do with my running style than with the sport itself,” she said.
 “I was running on the bare bone of my femur, so the surgeon drilled a lot of holes, which stimulates scar tissue and I could run again.
 My knee was more painful afterwards than before, I was prepared for that, but was allowed to run for only 10 minutes even months after the operation.
 I deliberately did not ask about the success or failure rate in order to keep a positive frame of mind.
 It was only six months later that a physiotherapist told me that there were lots of people for whom the operation did not work.
 Taking rehab slowly has been the key to success, although I had plantar fasciitis which put me out of action again from the end of May to the beginning of July this year.”
 Since then she has recovered dramatically training for five weeks and racing four times in Switzerland.

-In 2000 Mudge won the world title, while in 2003 she won silver and led the Scottish team to gold in the only athletics discipline in which Scotland now competes at world level.
+In the 2000 World Mountain Running Championships, Mudge won the world title, while in 2003 she won silver and led the Scottish team to gold in the only athletics discipline in which Scotland now competes at world level.

 Overtaking on some descents can be more hazardous than on a Formula One racetrack.
 Mudge is a former winner of the world climbathon on Mount Kinabalu in Borneo where there were sheer drops.
 She had to sign a disclaimer absolving organisers from liability.
 Little wonder.
 This was the mountain on which ten British squaddies got lost for several weeks yet it was all in the day’s run to Mudge.
 She has raced in New Zealand before having speent six months there with a boyfriend.
 Laureus tried to tempt her home when she was short listed for the world extreme sportswoman of the year title but she declined the all-expenses trip.